 I was located in southern Germany at the time, and the environment there just wasn’t very conducive to being an entrepreneur.
 I read about what was happening in Silicon Valley, and it seemed like the right place to turn my idea into reality.

-Do you have any advice for European entrepreneurs that want to move to Silicon Valley, e.g. how have you settled and socialized yourself?
+Do you have any advice for European entrepreneurs that want to move to Silicon Valley, e.g. how have you settled and socialised yourself?

 I shared the story of my first couple of days in the US, which I think is really helpful for everyone who ever wants to make new friends in a foreign place, you can find this in my blog post The Power of Showing Up.

 What was your first startup in Silicon Valley?

 It was an open learning and teaching platform called Supercool School.
-I wanted to revolutionize how education and recruiting works on a global scale – it was meant to change the world.
+I wanted to revolutionise how education and recruiting works on a global scale – it was meant to change the world.
 I fell flat on my nose for five years straight.
-At some point I was completely bankrupt – emotionally, mentally and financially.
+At some point, I was completely bankrupt – emotionally, mentally and financially.